 - Girl Scout Brownies: 10–20 girls

 - Girl Scout Cadettes: 5–25 girls

 - Girl Scout Ambassadors: 5–30 girls

-A Girl Scout troop/group must have at minimum, five girls and two unrelated, registered and screened adult volunteers, one of whom is female.
+A Girl Scout troop must have at minimum, five girls and two unrelated, registered and background-checked adult volunteers, one of whom is female.
 Although troop size may vary greatly, all troops stay open to a minimum of 12 girls.
 If the troop is listed in the Troop Opportunity Catalog, it will automatically stay open until 12 girls are registered with the troop.
 Troops that have fewer girls may meet and carry out their activities, but should always be open to taking more girls.
 Larger groups should not see the minimums as a limit.
 Large troops can be super fun and offer lots of opportunities for different groups of girls to interact with each other.

 Girl Scouts is about sharing the fun, friendship, and power of girls and women together.
 Any girl—from kindergarten through 12th grade—can join Girl Scouts.